 Pruning is always done while the plants are dormant; if you do it after the buds start to swell you may break off the buds.
 In warm areas, prune any time the plants are dormant; in cold ones, you must wait till after the dormant vines are no longer frozen and hence breakable late winter or early spring.
 Spring pruning will also let you see wood that has been winter-killed so you can remove it.

-In future years all you need to do each spring is remove each old cane that has borne fruit and cut the new ones back to about ten nodes, although you can leave the canes longer if the vine is a vigorous one.
+In future years, all you need to do each spring is remove each old cane that has borne fruit and cut the new ones back to about ten nodes, although you can leave the canes longer if the vine is vigorous.
 A few years of experimental pruning with each variety you grow should set you on the right track.

 Pets and Diseases to Grapes

-If you give your grapes good air circulation, keep them well pruned, clean up all pruning’s fallen leaves and fallen fruit, and don’t overfeed them, it’s quite likely that you won’t have any disease problems at all.
-Nevertheless, you might encounter some of the following troublemakers.
+If you give your grapes good air circulation, keep them well pruned, clean up all the pruning’s fallen leaves and fallen fruit, and don’t overfeed them, it’s quite likely that you won’t have any disease problems at all.
+Nevertheless, you might encounter some of the following troublemakers:.

 The black rot fungus turns the fruits hard, black, and shriveled.
 It can be a problem in warm, moist areas and is best fought by good air circulation.
-They’re also rot-resistant grape varieties available.
-Anthracnose which produces spots on the fruit can occur in wet spring weather and is best prevented by the sound grape culture summarized just above.
+They are also rot-resistant grape varieties available.
+Anthracnose, which produces spots on the fruit, can occur in wet spring weather and is best prevented by the sound grape culture summarized just above.

 Varieties of Grapes?